shandianchengzi/rt-thread/bsp/synopsys/boards/README.md

 designed to provide a minimal board support package for ARC users by defining consistent and simple software interfaces to the processors and onboard devices.

-The embARC BSP is a new generation embARC software development package. ​ It is designed to be the inter-layer between hardware and operating system. ​ BSP could hide the difference of hardware/boards, provide a unified interface to upper-layer. ​ In the scenarios that no OS is required, embARC BSP can also standalone and work in baremetal.
+The embARC BSP is a new generation embARC software development package.
+It is designed to be the inter-layer between hardware and operating system.
+BSP could hide the difference of hardware/boards, provide a unified interface to upper-layer.
+In the scenarios that no OS is required, embARC BSP can also standalone and work in baremetal.

 embARC_BSP features:

-* Support MetaWare & GNU toolchains​
+* Support MetaWare & GNU toolchains
-* Support all development boards and tcf​
+* Support all development boards and tcf
-* Support various build systems and compiling environments, such as ARC MetaWare & GNU IDE, makefile​
+* Support various build systems and compiling environments, such as ARC MetaWare & GNU IDE, makefile
-* Designware and Subsystem drivers, including UART and GPIO, I2C, SPI, etc. ​
+* Designware and Subsystem drivers, including UART and GPIO, I2C, SPI, etc.
-* No middleware, no OS​
+* No middleware, no OS
-* Easy to port to different platform / OS​
+* Easy to port to different platform / OS
-* One example (UART, GPIO, timer)​
+* One example (UART, GPIO, timer)
-* Code coverage reach 100% in test. ​
+* Code coverage reach 100% in test.
-* MISRA-C compliance​
+* MISRA-C compliance
 * C & C++ support, assembly support

 ## Supported Boards